CindyGraffin/Excursion/README.md

 ## DESCRIPTION

-I had a redline in order to produce this page.
+I had a readline in order to produce this page.
 You can see below the redline and the final project.

 <div align="center">